amkim3/f22proj/Assignment.md

 **Format:** `./request_mtgs`

 ```
-anderson@cs-operatingsystems01.ua.edu ~% cat input
+anderson@cs-operatingsystems01.ua.edu ~% cat input.msg
 1,1234,"morning mtg","conf room",2022-12-17T14:30,60
 2,1234,"conflict mtg","zoom",2022-12-17T15:00,60
 0,9999,"any","any",any,60
 ```

 ```
-anderson@cs-operatingsystems01.ua.edu ~% ./request_mtgs < input
+anderson@cs-operatingsystems01.ua.edu ~% ./request_mtgs < input.msg
 Meeting request 1 for employee 1234 was accepted (morning mtg @ conf room starting 2022-12-17T14:30 for 60 minutes
 Meeting request 2 for employee 1234 was rejected due to conflict (conflict mtg @ zoom starting 2022-12-17T15:00 for 60 minutes
 ```

 **CalendarManager logic**

-The ***CalendarManager*** be responsible for maintaining the current calendar.
+The **CalendarManager** be responsible for maintaining the current calendar.
 Each employee's initial calendar will be loaded from a file.
-The ***CalendarManager*** will check each meeting request against an employees' existing calendar.
+The **CalendarManager** will check each meeting request against an employees' existing calendar.
 A response message will be sent back via the System V queue with the request ID and the availability (1 if added, 0 if a conflict).
-When the ***CalendarManager*** receives a request with a request\_id of 0, the ***CalendarManager*** will backup each employee's calendar file, and complete all of the threads.
+When the **CalendarManager** receives a request with a **request\_id of 0**, the **CalendarManager** will backup each employee's calendar file, and complete all of the threads.

-The ***CalendarManager*** will create the following threads:
+The **CalendarManager** will create the following threads:

 1. A Worker thread will be created for each employee that is listed in the employees.csv
   1. Reads the existing calendar from a file (denoted in the employees.csv) concurrently.
 Each line represents an accepted meeting,